Reading

 Please show us Jesus today.

-Please show those around us Jesus.
+Please may we point those around us to Jesus.

 Bring us back to You!